Why We Feel Insecure, and How We Can Stop

 Can you make yourself feel bigger without making others feel smaller?

 There are times when insecurities are well-justified, however, and admitting those feelings is psychologically healthy.
-If you’ve been confronted by a striving-for-superiority co-worker, boss, or friend, it’s normal to feel like questioning your self-worth.
-However, recognizing that you’ve been manipulated into feeling this way can help you shake aside that negative self-assessment.
+If you’ve been confronted by a striving-for-superiority co-worker, boss, or friend, it’s normal to question your self-worth.
+However, recognizing that you’ve been manipulated into feeling this way can help you put aside that negative self-assessment.

 You can also be made to feel insecure by actual events in your life: Your romantic partner threatens to leave you or expresses concern about the future of your relationship.
 Your teenaged daughter shouts in your face that you’re a terrible parent.
 Or, your parents can make you feel inadequate by pointing out all your failings and missed opportunities.
 In all of these cases, you wonder what you’ve done wrong.
 Feeling better in those situations involves separating your contribution to the problem from the other person’s.

 Feelings of insecurity can also occur in response to real threats to your livelihood.
-When the economy takes a nosedive, the effects reverberate throughout the feelings that workers have about their futures.
+When the economy takes a nosedive, the effects can reverberate and any employee will worry about their future.
 The only way to counter those feelings of insecurity is to receive reassurance that your job isn’t really on the line.
 If it is, however, you’re bound to become stressed both at home and in the workplace.
-Although you realize that the problem isn’t you, but the economy, it’s still hard not to feel preoccupied about your future ability to earn a living.
+Although you realize that the problem isn’t you, it's the economy, it’s still hard not to feel preoccupied about your future ability to earn a living.

 To examine the reactions of employees to job insecurity, Peking University psychologist Hai-jiang Wang and colleagues (2015) investigated the possible strategies that employers could use to alleviate the negative reactions of their workers to a troubling economic climate.
 They were particularly concerned with the question of how to keep employees feeling engaged in their work so that they could remain productive.
 From the standpoint of the stressed employee, the question is slightly different: How can you focus on your work, not your worries, when talk of layoffs is everywhere?

 Feeling insecure about your job doesn’t necessarily mean that your worries are realistic.
 Wang et al. note that job insecurity results from the belief that your job duties will change or that you’ll lose your job and it can be high or low, depending on the situation.
-In other words, “the essential characteristic of job insecurity is the level of uncertainty an employee associates with his or her job continuity” (p.
+"The essential characteristic of job insecurity is the level of uncertainty an employee associates with his or her job continuity” (p.
 1250).

 Previous research has shown that job insecurity is common, it can take place independent of anything actually happening in the workplace (or economy), and that ultimately it takes its toll on your job satisfaction, feelings of commitment to your organization, sense of trust, and even your health.
 It might be most rational to cope with job insecurity by shoring up your productivity, but whether you do this or not can depend in part on the attitudes of your employers.